 The direct management of our supply chains is undertaken by a small number of people in our business, however we recognise that it is everyone’s responsibility to ensure that working practices are in line with our company vision and objectives.

-While we have not developed specific policies in relation to slavery and human trafficking, our existing policies are relevant to ensure there is no slavery or human trafficking anywhere in our business.
+While we have not developed specific policies in relation to slavery and human trafficking, our existing policies are relevant to support our zero tolerance principle to slavery or human trafficking anywhere in our business or in any part of our supply chains.
 These policies are:

 - Code of Conduct